 WMC nurses trained to help survivors of sexual assault

 No one ever expects to be sexually assaulted.
 But sexual assault happens at alarmingly high rates in every community.
 According to the University of Iowa Rape Victim Advocacy Program, every 98 seconds, someone is sexually assaulted.
-During National Sexual Assault Awareness Month in April, a team of Winneshiek Medical Center nurses wants to get the word out that resources are available to survivors and that local people are trained to help.
+During National Sexual Assault Awareness Month in April, a team of Winneshiek Medical Center nurses wants to get the word out that resources are available to survivors and that community members are trained to help.